Family Vacation: RV Travel Makes Memories on a Budget

 For most families, the decision to travel in an RV boils down to the quality of the family time spent together without cramming the kids into the backseat, where long drives almost inevitably lead to somebody getting upset.
 In an RV, everyone can relax, play board games, and share meals while you roll on to your destination.
 With the perfect campsite chosen for the night, evenings are the perfect time for tossing a ball, going for a swim, or sharing s'mores around a campfire.
 And on an RV vacation, you don't even have to leave your dog at home.
 Each family member gets to enjoy the trip.

 Don't think that because you're traveling in an RV, you need to drive every day.
-It's okay to find that perfect campsite and stay put for a while, taking your days to go on long hikes as a family, perfect your fishing cast, or just relax in a hammock and read a book.
+It's okay to find that perfect campsite or even an rv storage and stay put for a while, taking your days to go on long hikes as a family, perfect your fishing cast, or just relax in a hammock and read a book.
 It's great to know that at the end of the day, you can retire to your bed on wheels, without having to check into another hotel or even set up a tent.

 If you're looking for a way to connect with your family and generate real memories that are far more meaningful than watching TV in a hotel room, consider traveling in an RV for a family camping trip you'll always cherish.